Children’s Trust

 Unmatched by any volunteer or leadership opportunity in Pittsburgh, Trust members pool their charitable resources to directly impact the future of research by voting to award annual grants.

-At This Moment, research matters.
 At UPMC Children’s Hospital of Pittsburgh, research is the foundation for how we care for children.
 The research taking place at UPMC Children’s today will change the trajectory of a child’s life tomorrow.

 Take an active role in preventing, treating, and curing pediatric diseases.
 Become a Children’s Trust member.